 Even these unauthorised apps have to plug into the banking system to move money, and a proper “Know Your Customer”(KYC) process would prevent that from happening.

-Most of the instant loan apps don’t ask for KYC even though it’s a basic RBI requirement.
+Most of the instant loan apps don’t ask for KYC even though it’s an essential RBI requirement.

 They don’t ask for income proof.

-Their loan is of very short duration, which helps camouflage their interest rates.
+Their loan is of concise duration, which helps camouflage their interest rates.